-An important thing to remember is to report the incident as soon as possible.
+An important thing to remember when following the accident at work procedure for UK workers is to report the incident as soon as possible.

 When it comes to employer liability, every company in the UK that employs people has to comply with all general legislation and also Health & Safety regulations that relate to employee safety in the workplace.
 This is compulsory, and failure to comply at all times can lead to harsh penalties for the company.

 Part of the Health & Safety regulations relates to the way that all workplace accidents have to be recorded.
 There is a specific accident at work procedure in the UK that each company has to follow.
 This includes maintaining a company accident book, proactively identifying and mitigating new workplace hazards and training staff in Health & Safety protocols.